Bicycle and motorcycle dynamics: Gyroscopic effects

 The role of the gyroscopic effect in most bike designs is to help steer the front wheel into the direction of a lean.
 This phenomenon is called precession, and the rate at which an object precesses is inversely proportional to its rate of spin.
 The slower a front wheel spins, the faster it will precess when the bike leans, and vice versa.

-The rear wheel is prevented from precessing as the front wheel does by friction of the tires on the ground, and so continues to lean as though it were not spinning at all.
+The rear wheel is prevented from precessing by friction of the tires on the ground, and so continues to lean as though it were not spinning at all.
 Hence gyroscopic forces do not provide any resistance to tipping.

 At low forward speeds, the precession of the front wheel is too quick, contributing to an uncontrolled bike's tendency to oversteer, start to lean the other way and eventually oscillate and fall over.
 At high forward speeds, the precession is usually too slow, contributing to an uncontrolled bike's tendency to understeer and eventually fall over without ever having reached the upright position.
 This instability is very slow, on the order of seconds, and is easy for most riders to counteract.
 Thus a fast bike may feel stable even though it is actually not self-stable and would fall over if it were uncontrolled.

 Another contribution of gyroscopic effects is a roll moment generated by the front wheel during countersteering.
 For example, steering left causes a moment to the right.
 The moment is small compared to the moment generated by the out-tracking front wheel, but begins as soon as the rider applies torque to the handlebars and so can be helpful in motorcycle racing.
 For more detail, see the section countersteering, below, and the countersteering article.